 Winnebago Industries (WGO) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the recreational vehicle maker had lost 7.12% over the past month.
-This has lagged the Construction sector's loss of 0.48% and the S&P 500's loss of 1.27% in that time.
+Heading into today, shares of the recreational vehicle maker had lost 16.42% over the past month, lagging the Construction sector's loss of 0.08% and the S&P 500's gain of 0.59% in that time.

-Investors will be hoping for strength from WGO as it approaches its next earnings release.
-On that day, WGO is projected to report earnings of $1.72 per share, which would represent year-over-year growth of 761.54%.
-Meanwhile, our latest consensus estimate is calling for revenue of $824.45 million, up 104.85% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for WGO.
+It is also important to note the recent changes to analyst estimates for WGO.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-WGO is currently a Zacks Rank #2 (Buy).
+WGO currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that WGO has a Forward P/E ratio of 9.71 right now.
-For comparison, its industry has an average Forward P/E of 13.26, which means WGO is trading at a discount to the group.
+In terms of valuation, WGO is currently trading at a Forward P/E ratio of 9.56.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.32.

 Winnebago Industries, Inc. (WGO): Free Stock Analysis Report